 What happened to the state single registry (RD 1312/2024)

-Royal Decree 1312/2024 created a state single registry processed through the Property Registry.
-In May 2026 the Supreme Court annulled it for encroaching on regional powers: ruling 620/2026 removes the obligation to obtain that state number, while keeping the digital single window and the platforms’ data obligations.
+Royal Decree 1312/2024 created a state single registry processed through the Property Registry5.
+In May 2026 the Supreme Court annulled it for encroaching on regional powers: ruling 620/2026 removes the obligation to obtain that state number6, while keeping the digital single window and the platforms’ data obligations.

 For accommodation managers, the practical impact is simple: the only number you need is your autonomous community’s.
 If you already obtained the state number, there is nothing to do for now.
 Keep the documentation until the Ministry clarifies the situation.